Home loan guide / Home loans explained

 Extra repayments

 If you have the money to make extra repayments on your home loan, for example, if your salary increases or you come into some extra cash you can put this toward your loan and pay it down faster, which means you'll pay less interest over the life of the loan.
+This handy calculator can give you an estimate of the savings you can make with extra repayments.

 But some home loans, especially fixed-rate products, limit the amount of extra repayments you can make per year, and or charge a break cost if you decide to end your fixed term early.
 It's worth checking this when looking at home loans.